eoinlarkin/retro-pc/README.md

 - As a **site owner** I would like to **redirect users to an informative 404 page for bad links**
 - As a **site owner** I would like to **easily add, remove and modify products**
 - As a **site owner** I would like to **give users the ability to sign up to a newsletter**

+User stories classified as _**nice to have**_ which were uncompleted were marked as open on the Github issues page.

 ## Design